 About Kate Wolf

+Kate Wolf repopularized folk music in Northern California in the 1970’s, and went on to national recognition before her untimely passing in 1986 of leukemia.
 She was the first musician inducted into the NAIRD Independent Music Hall of Fame.
 You can learn more about Kate and her music on the official Kate Wolf website, maintained by her family.

 About the Festival

+In June of 1996, the Kate Wolf Retrospective Concert was held to celebrate the music of Kate Wolf.
+Her friends, family, and a sold-out crowd had such a wonderful time that they decided to make it an annual event.
 The Kate Wolf Memorial Music Festival started as a one day, one time event.
 Coming up on its 20th year, the festival will next year grow to a four day, four night, camping event at beautiful Black Oak Ranch in Laytonville, 3 hours north of San Francisco.
 This will be the 15th year at Black Oak Ranch for the Festival.

 Kate Wolf Biography